 Experienced counsel should be called in at the earliest stages of such cases.
 And a motorist accused of hit-and-run should never consent to search or speak to the authorities without an attorney present.

-If you are facing DUI charges in D.C., vehicular manslaughter or hit-and-run charges, contact the Law Office of Daniel A. Gross, PLLC for a free and confidential consultation to discuss your rights or fill out our online contact form.
+If you are facing DUI charges in D.C., vehicular manslaughter or hit-and-run charges, contact the Scrofano Law, PC for a free and confidential consultation to discuss your rights or fill out our online contact form.
 Visa, Mastercard and Discover cards accepted.
-Call 202-596-5716.
+Call 202-765-3175.